arialdomartini/arialdomartini.github.io/_posts/2023-01-14-lesser-known-bash-shortcuts.md

 - zsh
 ---
 Did you know Bash has got macros, a multi-clipboard, an undo feature, and a word completion based on history?

+If you prefer watching videos to reading posts, you can check it out [here][video].

 <!--more-->

 <details>